top of page

 30', Loop

-2-channel HD-Video, 2x 9:16, No Sound
+2-Channel HD-Video, 2x 9:16, No Sound

 Waiting is a universal human experience and a phenomenon that transcends all social groups and cultures.
 According to the German sociologist Dr. Andreas Göttlich, waiting as a fundamental human experience is value-neutral and is only given a positive or negative value by the emotional charge of the persons concerned.
 There is a widespread thesis that modern people have forgotten how to wait.
 However, this is an ethnocentric, western assumption, which different studies suggest.
 The 2-channel video work bitte warten shows the artists Leah Studinger & Raphael Reichert while waiting.
 What are they waiting for?
 At least for the timer to run out.
 The answer to this question, deliberately left open, throws the viewers back on themselves and asks them directly: What are you waiting for?